HigherState/jameson/README.md

 AsChar		-validates and parser to Char
 AsString	-validates and parses to String
 AsNull		-validates and parses to null
->>          -validates against a class
 \#* \#! \#^	-these validate and parse to Map[String,Any]
 ||			-validates and parses to a List
 ¦¦			-validates and parses to a TraversableOnce
 ?			-validates and parses to Some(value) or None if null is found
 \><			-validates and parses to Either
-/			-validates against a key value pair matched parser r           -validates against a regex
+/			-validates against a key value pair matched parser
+r           -validates against a regex
+\>>          -validates against a class

 ## Dsl parser/validators